trinitronx/chef-cookbooks/splunk_monitor/README.md

 This cookbook extends the splunk cookbook to add variables for controlling which data sources are monitored and forwarded.
 It is dependent on the splunk cookbook.

+Notes:
+* Splunk universal forwarder package installation creates a "splunk" user with a uid incremented by one above the highest existing uid.
+If you are managing uid's with another system (e.g. a chef-user's cookbook), this can conflict with existing or future uid's.
+Accordingly, this cookbook will systematically delete the "splunk" user each time it is run, and is hardcoded to run the Splunk Universal Forwarder as root.

 Requirements
 ============